 e-mail from James Moore: 10 Jan 2013

 Dear Aunt Sally: There was a much older Cotten house just up the road from the Lewis Cotten place.
 It was a two-story Federal period structure.
 Not very large but with fine interior woodwork.
 This was probably the original Jesse Cotten house.
-Civil War era maps labelled the place “Mrs. Cotten”.
-This would be Maria Rhodes Cotten, Lewis’ stepmother and mother of Mary Eliza, Margaret, Martha Jane, Betty, Cullen et al. This was the site of the double marriage of Mary Eliza to Alfred Garrett and Margaret to Jesse Jacocks in 1854.
+Civil War era maps labeled the place “Mrs. Cotten”.
+This would be Maria Rhodes Cotten, Lewis’ stepmother and mother of Mary Eliza, Margaret, Martha Jane, Betty, Cullen et al. This is the site of the double marriage in 1854 of Mary Eliza to Alfred Garrett and Margaret to Jesse Jacocks.
 The house disappeared sometime in the 1980s.